DeannaCarina/CI-MP-1/README.md

 <img src="assets/images-readme/colour-type-box.png" alt="Image showing background colour of text box in types.html" height="300px">

 ### Icons
+The icons used in the website were taken from <a href="https://fontawesome.com/">Font Awesome</a>, they can be seen throughout the site, are used on all pages for the social media links, and are used as calls to action in the Islands and Types pages to aid in navigation.

 ### Design - Images
 ### Design - Video